richard5zx/idioms_back/README.md

 mysql> USE idiom
 ```

-Create idiom and idiom_example table in the database todolist database
+Create idiom and idiom_example table in the idiom database
 ```script
 mysql> CREATE TABLE idiom (
     idiom_id int NOT NULL AUTO_INCREMENT,